- CLASS: Aves (Birds)

 Humans have had a long association with ostriches due primarily to the birds’ feathers.
 Records show the ancient Egyptian, Assyrian, and Babylonian empires all actively groomed, farmed, and traded ostrich plumes.
 Throughout the ages, ostrich feathers have been worn by royalty, adorned the helmets of medieval knights, and festooned the elaborate hairdos of ladies.
 In the late 18th century, the hat industry brought the fashion for all types of feathers to its zenith and turned the hunting of birds for their feathers into a major global enterprise.

 Ostrich plumes were particularly prized.
 South Africa turned to the commercial farming of ostriches for their feathers.
 It quickly became a profitable industry; so valuable were ostrich plumes that in the early 20th century, they ranked fourth on the list of South African exports after gold, diamonds, and wool.
 By 1913, more than 1 million ostriches lived on commercial farms throughout the world.
 Then, overnight, the bottom dropped out of the feather market due, surprisingly, to the invention of the car.
 Early cars had no roof or windshield, and women passengers found their feathers stripped from hats and blown away.

 Ostrich farming continues today on a smaller scale primarily to supply the feather duster industry.
 Farm-raised ostriches are also harvested for eggs, supple leather, and gourmet meat that is lower in cholesterol than beef.

 At one time, most of Africa was home to the ostrich.
-Today, although not threatened, the ostrich requires strict protection and farming to conserve the remaining wild populations.
+Today, although not threatened, the ostrich requires strict protection and farming to conserve the remaining populations.
 The San Diego Zoo Safari Park has been working with the red-necked ostrich in Niger and providing technical expertise and funding to develop and manage a breeding program for the birds to establish secure and self-sustaining populations in that country.